Island Records discography: Singles of the 1990s and 2000s

-The IS/CID series
+IS/CID series

 As CD became the preferred format for the majority of sales, singles released in that format were prefixed CID.
 Otherwise, the series continued the numbering of the IS series begun in the 1980s.
 Singles released on a variety of vinyl formats (7", 10", 12", etc.) continued to be prefixed IS (or 10IS, 12IS, etc.).
 Frequently, CD and larger format releases included additional (or sometimes different) songs to those found on the traditional 7" format.